-Counter Type: Logie Operating: Jan - Dec 2018 Performance: V. Good Verified: Yes
+Counter Type: Logie Operating: Jan - Dec 2019 Performance: V. Good Verified: Yes

 The Culfin counter is located in Lettergesh village down-stream of Lettergesh Bridge.
 The river is open for angling with a surplus of fish.
 The structure is a purpose built weir with two counting channels.
-The counts are verified by CCTV.
+The counts are verifies by CCTV.
 The fishing rights are privately owned by the Ormsby and Thomson families.

 The counter has not had any problems and worked consistently throughout the year.
 The counter has been carefully maintained and has produced accurate verifiable figures.
 The numbers of fish remains constant each year.
-A small number of Lamprey have been identified crossing the counter from time to time.
-A new computer has been purchased for this site and will be installed in early 2019.
+A small number of lampreys have been identified crossing the counter from time to time.
+This hardware on this site will be upgraded in 2020.

-Table 43: Counter data for the Culfin River
+Table 41: Counter data for the Culfin River

 Fish Species Number

-Spring salmon 97
+Spring salmon 106

-Grilse 468
+Grilse 344

-Late Summer Salmon 01
+Late Summer Salmon 43

-Sea Trout 109
+Sea Trout 255

-CULFIN COUNTER 2018
+CULFIN COUNTER 2019